cross-seed/cross-seed.org/docs/basics/options.md

 `search` mode or in `daemon` mode with [`searchCadence`](#searchcadence) turned on.

-:::note
+:::info Note

+**Search history is stored on a per-indexer basis.**

-Searches that failed on specific trackers (for example - due to timeout or rate-limiting) will not be marked as having been searched, and thus will not be excluded by this setting for those specific trackers on the next run.
+Searches that failed on specific indexers (for example - due to timeout or rate-limiting) will not be marked as having been searched, and thus will not be excluded by this setting for those specific indexers on the next run.
 :::

 #### `excludeRecentSearch` Examples (CLI)